sixeyed/docker-kube-workshop/part-1.md

 ## <a name="1"></a> Deploy Kubernetes

-Kubernetes support in Docker for Mac and Docker for Windows is currently in beta, so you need to be running the latest version.
+Kubernetes support in Docker for Mac and Docker for Windows is currently in beta, so you need to be running the latest Edge version.
 In this section you'll install and deploy Kubernetes on your laptop.

 ### 1.1 - Install Docker

 Install [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac) or [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows).

-> Make sure you select the Edge release channel.
+> Make sure you select the **Edge** release channel.
 Kubernetes in Docker for Mac & Windows is currently a beta feature.

 ### 1.2 - Install Tools